Written by Terry Smith

 Whenever you are dealing with open flames, you need to be extra careful, as it is so easy to cause injury to yourself and others, or damage to property.
 Get yourself a good pair of gloves, thick ones like what welders use, and safety goggles too, as ash and other things can blow out of the incinerator.
 Always make sure that you are using the incinerator away from anything else that can catch fire easily, and keep taking a look around while using the fire bin to check that nothing has caught fire.

 Most of these products come with legs and so are raised off the ground.
 This is important because they have holes in the bottom for proper airflow.
-However, some larger products like the 20-litre bin, don’t have legs, so for best results, you should set it up so that it stands on bricks or something similar.
+However, some larger products like the 20-litre bin, don’t have legs, so for best results, you should set it up so that it stands on bricks or something similar – the Denny International FIRE INCINERATOR comes with legs and so do other models so keep an eye out for that.

 Take your time